 The first level of emergency response is provided by fire and/or police services and may involve the activation of the Emergency Operations Centre (EOC).
-Other first responders, such as the RCMP and British Columbia Ambulance Service, have a provincial mandate but with a local presence through detachments or stations.
-These agencies are usually
+Other first responders, such as the RCMP and Emergency Medical Services, or EMS, have a provincial mandate but with a local presence through detachments or stations.
+These agencies are usually accessed through 911 and have internal dispatch

-- accessed through 9□1□1 and have internal dispatch arrangements ☐ First responders work at the site level of an event and include police, fire and ambulance.
-Activities of first responders include medical response, firefighting and managing crowds or evacuation zones. - ☐ When a local authority EOC is activated, police and fire first responder agencies provide situational awareness to the local authority and submit requests for support to the local authority EOC. - ☐ First response services provided by a fire department are determined by the local authority responsible, and may include hazardous material incident response, road rescue, and medical rescue. - ☐ The BC Ambulance Service (BCAS) operates under the authority of the Emergency and Health Services Commission (EHSC) and is tasked with the provision of pre-hospital emergency care and transport of patients across the province. - BCAS staff actively participates in emergency planning, mock emergency exercises and other joint training initiatives to ensure emergency preparedness and response resources are identified and deployed quickly and effectively when they are needed - Participate in industrial operators' exercises where possible. ပ - ☐ Maintain 24 hour emergency contact numbers.
+- ☐ First responders work at the site level of an event and include police, fire and ambulance.
+Activities of first responders include medical response, firefighting and managing crowds or evacuation zones - ☐ When a local authority EOC is activated, police and fire first responder agencies provide situational awareness to the local authority and submit requests for support to the local authority EOC - ☐ First response services provided by a fire department are determined by the local authority responsible, and may include hazardous material incident response, road rescue, and medical rescue - ☐ Emergency Medical Services, or EMS, operates under the authority of the Alberta Health Services.
+No matter where an emergency happens in Alberta, AHS EMS can transport patients by either a ground ambulance or air ambulance - fixed wing airplane or helicopter. - AHS EMS staff actively participates in emergency planning, mock emergency exercises and other joint training initiatives to ensure emergency preparedness and response resources are identified and deployed quickly and effectively when they are needed most - ☐ Maintain readiness status for emergency notification - ☐ Participate in industrial operators' exercises where possible - ☐ Maintain 24 hour emergency contact numbers